-Poppy is Associate Director at the Northcott Theatre Exeter, and Artistic Director of the UK touring company Metta Theatre, which she founded in 2005.
-Credits as adaptor and director for Metta include Jungle Book (Windsor Theatre Royal & UK tour), Blown Away (Exeter Northcott Theatre & UK tour), Alice (UK tour), Well (Theatre Royal Bury St Edmunds), Sexing The Cherry (Southbank Centre), The Man With the Flower in His Mouth (Greenwich Theatre/site-specific & Oxford Playhouse/site-specific and UK tour), Waiting (Southbank Centre, Purcell Room, starring Juliet Stevenson), Blood Wedding, (Southwark Playhouse) & The Elephant’s Child (Trafalgar Studios & Arcola Theatre).
+Poppy is Artistic Director of the midscale UK touring company Metta Theatre, which she founded in 2005.
+She was also Associate Director at Exeter Northcott Theatre from 2017-2018.
+Credits as adaptor and director for Metta include In The Willows (Exeter Northcott and UK tour) Little Mermaid (Theatre By The Lake & UK tour) Jungle Book (Windsor Theatre Royal, UK and International tours), Blown Away (Exeter Northcott Theatre & UK tour), Alice (UK tour), Well (Theatre Royal Bury St Edmunds), Sexing The Cherry (Southbank Centre), The Man With the Flower in His Mouth (Greenwich Theatre/site-specific & Oxford Playhouse/site-specific and UK tour), Waiting (Southbank Centre, Purcell Room, starring Juliet Stevenson), Blood Wedding, (Southwark Playhouse) & The Elephant’s Child (Trafalgar Studios & Arcola Theatre).

-Other directing credits include Dusa, Stas, Fish & Vi (Northern Light Cinema), As You Like It (Wirksworth Festival) Arabian Nights (RWCMD), A Midsummer Nights Dream and Gotcha (Riverside Studios), Coalition (Theatre 503), Chaika Casino in Theatre Souk(Theatre Delicatessen), HMS Pinafore (Cambridge Arts Theatre), La Boheme (COL Palestine National Theatre & tour), Improvic, (Community production, Young Vic Theatre, Clare Studio), Lost in Transit (Education Production, Almeida Theatre), J’attendrais (English Touring Opera) & Palestine Aloud (Cadogan Hall.)
+Other directing credits include Madam Butterfly (OperaUpClose UK tour), Comedy of Errors (Exeter Northcott Theatre) Dusa, Stas, Fish & Vi (Northern Light Cinema), As You Like It (Wirksworth Festival) Arabian Nights (RWCMD), A Midsummer Nights Dream and Gotcha (Riverside Studios), HMS Pinafore (Cambridge Arts Theatre), La Boheme (COL Palestine National Theatre & tour), J’attendrais (English Touring Opera) & Palestine Aloud (Cadogan Hall.)